-The success of both Trust schools continues to grow, with both schools being voted Secondary School of the Year Award in 2019 at the Lincolnshire Free Press and Spalding Guardian Education Awards.
-In addition, Spalding Academy was a finalist in national Education Business Awards 2019 for Outstanding Progress Award (Secondary).
+The success of both Trust schools continues to grow, with both schools being nominated for Secondary School of the Year Award in 2017/2018/2019 in the Lincolnshire Free Press and Spalding Guardian Education Awards, with Bourne Academy winning in 2017 and Spalding Academy in 2019.
+In addition, Spalding Academy was a finalist and runner up in National Education Business Awards 2019 for Outstanding Progress Award (Secondary).